 Here the easiest way would be for your client to buy the image and forward it to you to work with it.
-At most agencies this is possible, as long as you delete the image once the work is done, and of course you are not allowed to use it ever again (as you don't own the license).
+At most agencies, this is possible, as long as you delete the image once the work is done, and of course, you are not allowed to use it ever again (as you don't own the license).

 But other agencies do not allow to give any third party access to the downloaded image as is (nevertheless a lot of people do it that way).
 This means your client cannot forward you the image they bought just as it is.

-There's two solutions for when a client wants to own the license to an image used in a design for them, and the agency doesn't let you work with it if you don't have a license too:
+There are two solutions for when a client wants to own the license to an image used in a design for them, and the agency doesn't let you work with it if you don't have a license too:

 - The two of you buy a license.
 You can suggest your client that both of you buy a license to the same image.
 That way, they'll also own the right to use it.
 Royalty Free images are very cheap, so although this implies an extra expense, it's still a very affordable solution.
 This is particularly recommended when designing book or ebook covers, or any other work where the client sees value in retaining usage rights over the image, for future re-use.